theolivenbaum/resin/README.md

 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

 ## Merge and truncate
+Writing to a store uncontended yields a new index segment.
 Multiple simultaneous writes are allowed.
 When they happen the index forks into two or more branches and the document file fragments into two or more files.

 Querying is performed over multiple branches but takes a hit performance-wise when there are many.